 What do learners need to demonstrate?
 Skills Keep legible records of tasks undertaken, using a spreadsheet or a logbook.
 EC1 Record key technical information and data in relation to the process.
 EC4 Complete dynamic data sheets in line with production requirements.
 EC5 Check sourced or given information and data is current.
 MC2 Amend or correct information and data within own limits of authority.
-MC5 is outside of limit of authority.
-Do Contact the person authorised to make the changes and resolve the issue.
-Do Do AC6 DC1 DC2 DC3 DC4
+MC5 Report and escalate where information and data need to be amended which MC6 is outside of limit of authority.
+DC1 Contact the person authorised to make the changes and resolve the issue.
+DC2 DC3 DC4